hyperspy/holospy/README.md

 HoloSpy is a Python package extending the functionality for multi-dimensional data analysis provided by the [HyperSpy](https://hyperspy.org) library.
-It is aimed at helping with the analysis of electron holography data.
+It is aimed at helping with the analysis of (off-axis) electron holography data.

 Go to the documentation for instructions on how to install HoloSpy and start an
 analysis: [Read the docs](https://holospy.readthedocs.io).